 One way you can tell these two types of sources apart is whether or not they have a reference or works cited list.
 Primary sources should not have these since they are the original record of an event!
 Secondary sources will contain references.

-The tabs on the left represent different historical eras for which you may need to use primary sources in your research.
-Within each tab are different places where you can locate these works: in the Library Catalog (Books & Media), in the Library Databases, or on the Internet.
-The first tab, "Resources Spanning Time Periods" contains books and online collections that either cover many years or do not fit into another category.
+The gray tabs represent different historical eras for which you may need to use primary sources in your research.
+Within each tab are different places where you can locate these works: in the Library Catalog (Books & eBooks), in the Library Databases, or on the Internet.
+The first tab, "Resources spanning time periods" contains books and online collections that cover multiple time periods or do not fit into another category.
+Use the Next and Previous buttons at the bottoms of the pages to move between them.
+You can also use the links below to select a particular page: